 2011 – 2019

-Along with this option, in recent years, only the round yellow part with the emblem itself, without an inscription, has been used.
-In 2010, a pan-European study was conducted, and experts concluded that the smaller and more minimal the logo, the better for the environment – less ink and chemicals.
-As part of this eco-branding project, Correos significantly eased their emblem: they removed the dark blue background, made the yellow colorless saturated, the image of the crown and neighboring elements was simplified to the crown and cross above it, and its base was reduced to points.
+Along with this variant, only the round yellow part with the emblem has been used in recent years, without the inscription.
+In 2010, a pan-European study concluded that the smaller and more minimalist the logo, the better for the environment, as it uses less ink and fewer chemicals.
+As part of this eco-branding, Correos significantly lightened its emblem: removed the dark blue background, made the yellow uncolored and saturated, simplified the crown and the adjacent elements above it, and reduced its base to dots.

-But the logo remained recognizable; the Spaniards are very proud of it.
-The Correos logo is the thread that connects people all over the world, as well as the past and today.
-It is called the national treasure of the country and people.
+But the logo remained recognizable, and the Spaniards were very proud of it.
+The Correos logo is a thread that connects people worldwide and the past and present.
+It is called the national heritage of the country and its people.

 2019 – today